aracloud/terraform-f5xc-smsv2-azure/README.md

 - API Certificate (P12 file and URL) for **F5 SaaS** access
 - SSH public key for Docker Host VM (adminuser) authentication
 - A DNS config in F5 SaaS for proper service deplyoment (DNS Delegation or Zone for Autocert)
+- - In this case we use let's encrypt while configuring Autocert
+- - Therefore a third level domain is used for DNS delegation

 Doc for API Certificate generation: https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials